splunk/kafka-connect-splunk/README.md

 Please create or modify a Kafka Connect worker properties file to contain these parameters.
 The default worker properties file is `$KAFKA_CONNECT_HOME/config/connect-distrubuted.properties`.
 Ensure to replace `<BOOTSTRAP_SERVERS>` to point to your Kafka brokers (ex. `localhost:9092`) and ensure `<PLUGIN_PATH>` points to the top-level directory of where you are storing your connectors. (ex. `/opt/connectors/`).

-> Note: - If running Kafka Version 0.10.x - PLUGIN_PATH is not a valid configuration property.
-To make the connector visible to Kafka Connect the connectors folder must be added to your Java classpath.

 4. Start/Restart Kafka Connect - (for ex. `$KAFKA_CONNECT_HOME/bin/connect-distributed.sh $KAFKA_CONNECT_HOME/config/connect-distrubuted.properties`).

 5. Validate your connector deployment by running the following command curl `http://<KAFKA_CONNECT_HOST>:8083/connector-plugins`.
 Response should have an entry named `com.splunk.kafka.connect.SplunkSinkConnector`.